 - Platinum is used as a catalyst in the manufacture of silicone breast implants.

 - In 1557 Italian physician Julius Scaliger described a metal found in Central America by Spanish conquistadors that wouldn’t melt.

-He called this new metal “platina,” meaning “little silver.”
-Conquistadors thought that that the metal was an unripe gold.
+He called this new metal “Platina,” meaning “little silver.”
+Conquistadors thought that the metal was an unripe gold.

 - In 1888, platinum was discovered in Canada in the nickel-copper ores of Ontario.

 - Platinum has been known to Europeans since the 17th century.

 However, it was not commercially produced for two centuries until technological advancements came along.

 - Until 1820 all of the world’s platinum came from Colombia, where hormigas culonas (Fried ants) are considered a delicacy and an aphrodisiac.

 - The Imperial State Crown of Great Britain contains platinum, gold, and silver.
 Queen Elizabeth II owned a platinum stash and used it for her coronation.